 And that talent is not from the garage down some Vienna sidestreet.
 The festival draws in dozens of performers from around the world, albeit with an emphasis on Austria and its eastern neighbours.
 The event cuts across genres, from rock to R&B.

-The lineup for Waves Vienna 2019, for example, featured bands and musicians from over 20 countries, including Austria, the Ukraine, Italy, the UK, the USA, Canada, Germany, Poland, Denmark, France, Slovenia, Switzerland, Romania, Sweden, and Hungary.
-The last two mentioned were the year’s focus countries.
+The lineup for one recent Waves Vienna, for example, featured bands and musicians from over 20 countries, including Austria, the Ukraine, Italy, the UK, the USA, Canada, Germany, Poland, Denmark, France, Slovenia, Switzerland, Romania, Sweden, and Hungary.

 So, yes, a truly international event where what matters is the music, not the passport.